 How Does a Rental Property Appraisal Work?

 A rental property appraisal is a thorough process that involves several key steps.
-Each step contributes to the final determination of the property’s value based on its potential rental income.
+Each step contributes to the final determination of the property’s fair market value based on its potential rental income.
 Let’s break down this process:

 Initial Request and Selection of an Appraiser